Variance Decay Property for Filter Stability: Function spaces, notation, and duality

 where $I_t^\rho := Z_t - \int_0^t \pi_s^\rho(h) \ud s$. \end{theorem}

 \begin{proof} The feedback control formula is given in~\cite[Thm.~3]{duality_jrnl_paper_II}.
 The equations for conditional mean and variance are in~\cite[Prop.~1]{duality_jrnl_paper_II}.
+The martingale characterization appears in~\cite[Thm.~3]{duality_jrnl_paper_II}.
 In the form presented here, the SDE~\eqref{eq:variance_Yt_f} for the conditional variance is new (the form is used in the proof of the main result).
 It is easily derived from the Hamilton's equation~\cite[Thm.~2]{duality_jrnl_paper_II} for the optimal control problem~\eqref{eq:dual-optimal-control}.
 The derivation is included in Appendix~\ref{apdx:pf-thm1}. \end{proof}

-\begin{remark} The optimal control problem~\eqref{eq:dual-optimal-control} is a generalization of the classical minimum variance duality to the HMM $(\clA,h)$ (See~\cite{duality_jrnl_paper_II} where historical context is provided).
-Formula~\eqref{eq:estimator-t} gives the filter in terms of the solution of this problem.
-The idea of this paper is to obtain conclusions on the asymptotic stability of the filter based on analysis of the optimal control system.
-An important clue is provided by the variance decay property for the backward map~\eqref{eq:bmap} $\gamma_T\mapsto y_0$.
-It is shown in~\Prop{prop:backward-map-and-bsde} that the backward map is in fact the optimal control system with $\rho=\nu$, $\tau=T$, and $F=\gamma_T$.
-In this case, formula~\eqref{eq:estimator-t-variance} gives the stronger form of~\eqref{eq:jensens_ineq} first obtained using the Jensen's inequality for the backward map.
-All of this is described in detail in the following section after the PI for the filter has been introduced. \end{remark}

 \begin{example}[Continued from Ex.~\ref{ex:state_processes}] There is a well developed theory for existence, uniqueness and regularity of the solutions of the BSDE~\eqref{eq:dual-optimal-control-b}.
 For the two state processes of interest, the theory can be found in the following: \begin{itemize} \item $\bS=\{1,2,\hdots,d\}$ and $\clY=\Re^d$.
 See~\cite[Ch.~7]{yong1999stochastic}. \item $\bS=\Re^d$ and $\clY=W^{1,2}(\Re^d)$.
 See~\cite[Thm.~3.2.]{ma1997adapted} where additional assumptions on the model are stated for these results to hold. \end{itemize} \end{example}